GooFit/AmpGen/README.md

 make
 ```
 This will build the shared library, several standalone test applications, and a set of unit tests.
+Several examples of usages of the library are included in the apps directory and are built alongside the library.
+All standalone programs can accept both options files and command line arguments.
+They also support `--help` to print help for key arguments to the program.
+This will also run the program, as arguments can be defined throughout each of the programs rather than all defined at the beginning.

 #### Usage with ROOT